Petteri Salomaa

 Juha Petteri Salomaa (born 26 August 1961) is a Finnish operatic bass-baritone who has had an active international singing career in operas and concerts since the late 1970s.
 He has performed on more than 30 recordings with a variety of record labels, including Decca Records, Deutsche Grammophon, Harmonia Mundi, His Master's Voice, and Philips Records among others.
-He taught on the voice faculty at the Sibelius Academy from 2003–2008, and currently serves as a visiting professor of singing at the Royal College of Music, Stockholm.
+He taught on the voice faculty at the Sibelius Academy from 2003 to 2008, and currently serves as a visiting professor of singing at the Royal College of Music, Stockholm.